auditor

 This will:

-1. Check integrity of audit file Audit_Stamp against audit file Audit_FullList
+1. Recalculate integrity data of Audit_FullList and check against audit file Audit_Stamp

 2. Check integrity of Audit_FullList against all original files in input_path